-In 2018, the GCBA will again sponsor Greene County 4-H members who elect to undertake the beekeeping project.
-While specific details will only be decided after seeing the number of new 4-H members electing to take the project (usually March of 2018), The GCBA usually provides all woodenware and frames for 1 complete hive upon the 4-H member arranging to obtain a starter colony of bees.
-Any 4-H member interested is encouraged to Contact Us or message via Facebook to help us determine the number of interested youth and for any additional details or suggestions.
+In 2019, the GCBA, via the Dave Wheeler Memorial 4-H Scholarship, will again sponsor Greene County 4-H members who elect to undertake the beekeeping project (641).
+Specific details will only be decided after seeing the number of new 4-H members electing to take the project (usually March).
+Any 4-H member interested in beekeeping is encouraged to Contact Us or message via Facebook to help us determine the number of interested youth and for any additional details or suggestions.

 The Greene County Beekeepers Association will selectively sponsor Greene County 4-H members by donating a basic hive setup upon confirmation that the 4-H member has purchased or otherwise acquired bees.
 Conditions of this donation:

 (a) Limit one hive donation per individual over entire 4-H project lifetime/cycle.
 Depending on the number enrolled in the project, we may restrict this to one hive donation per family in a calendar year.

 (b) Bees must be ordered/coordinated through GCBA approved source no later than April 1st (estimated cost $100-$130, subject to package availability).

 (c) Must comply with all legal requirements.
 Ohio Apiary registration fee: $5 (click for form)